qhtml/qhtml.js/README.md

 ### Slot injection shorthand

-When a component defines slots, you can inject by naming a slot block directly in the instance:
+When a component defines slots, you can import by naming a slot block directly in the instance:

 ```qhtml
 q-component my-component {